angelajw/QualtricsDataCleaning/README.md

 Note that with a "refined" dataset, you will use really similar codes but just skipping some steps.

-If you have any questions or comments, feel free to email me at: angelajw11@gmail.com, or reach out to me in my Twitter @angyjiwa
+If you have any questions or comments, feel free to email me at: angelajw11@gmail.com, or reach out to me in Twitter: @angyjiwa

 Your feedback is always welcome!